On the complexity of binary polynomial optimization over acyclic hypergraphs: A strongly polynomial-time algorithm for -acyclic hypergraphs

-We devote this appendix to showing that \texttt{Acyclic($G,p$)} runs in strongly polynomial-time.
-We remark that in this paper we use standard complexity notions in Discrete Optimization, and we refer the reader to the book \cite{SchBookIP} for a thorough introduction.
+In this section, we show that \texttt{Acyclic($G,p$)} runs in strongly polynomial time.
+We remark that in this paper we use standard complexity notions in discrete optimization, and we refer the reader to the book \cite{SchBookIP} for a thorough introduction.
 Our analysis is admittedly crude and provides a loose upper bound of the running time.
 It could be further improved by paying particular attention to the data structure and to the exact number of operations performed in each step.
 In our analysis, we choose to store the hypergraph $G=(V,E)$ by its node-edge incidence matrix.

 The running time that we exhibit below is in terms of the time needed to find one nest point in $G$, which is denoted by $\tau$.
 As mentioned in \cite{OrdPauSze13}, nest points can be found in polynomial-time by brute force.
 Once we find one nest point, we also explicitly know the edges that contain it and their order under set inclusion.